ryankurte/docker-rpi-emu/README.md

 ## Components
 The docker container includes the required Qemu components to support emulation.
 This must be launched in privileged mode to allow mounting of loopback devices.

 The container also includes a set of scripts to streamline the loading/customization/launch/unloading of Qemu environments, which are installed into the `/usr/rpi` directory on the device.

 ## Usage

+### From the Repo

 To get started with an Emulated CLI, check out this repository and run `make run-emu`.
 This will bootstrap a Raspbian image from raspberrypi.org, build the docker environment, and launch the emulated environment.
 For examples of how to customise this, checkout the [Makefile](Makefile).

+### From Dockerhub

 To get started with Docker, first pull the image with `docker pull ryankurte/docker-rpi-emu`.
 Ensure you have a Raspbian image handy (and you may want to back this up, it will be modified by anything you do in the emulated environment), then run the following command.